Hosseinem/Benchmark-Analysis/README.md

 This report has been created to show the result of a benchmark analysis undertaken for a project in computer science in Sapienza University.
 The goal of this report is to show the result of testing the performances of four programs, two of which are methods to accumulate data and the other two are algorithms for sorting numbers in a given list.

-First thing to do is to define four classes to keep the track of minimum and maximum, you can find my codes in the link below:
+The first thing to do is to define four classes to keep the track of minimum and maximum, you can find my codes in the link below:

 https://github.com/Hosseinem/Third-assignment/blob/master/Codes%20of%20classes